stuerp/foo_vis_spectrum_analyzer/README.md

 - New: Overlapping graphs
   - Graphs can be rendered overlapped instead of in a row or column layout.
 Each graph can have its own styles.
 This can be used to render 2 or more channels with different colors on top of each other.
+- New: Global and local styles.
+  - Each graph can have its own styles.
+This is particularly useful for overlapping graphs.
 - Fixed: Artwork Blur for high DPI screens.
 - Fixed: Switching between oscilloscope modes was not picked up until a new track started.
 (Regression)